Annapurna Base Camp trek is one of the best treks in the world that takes you on a walk through the Himalayan landscape of Nepal.

 The tea houses provide you with filtered drinking water without any charge, so make sure to pack a refillable bottle.
-You can also get your own Steripen (UV sterilizer) or iodine tablets just in case.
+You can also get your own Steripen (UV sterilizer) or iodine tablets, just in case.

 If you are an experienced trekker and are doing the trek independently, we highly recommend you hire a guide for the company.
-Likewise, if you do not want to carry your own gears, hire a porter.
+Likewise, if you do not want to carry your own gear, hire a porter.

 You might think they might be expensive and unnecessary expenses, but a guide and porter are quite affordable during trekking.